 Fassbinderei Schneckenleitner is a fifth generation artisan family run cooperage that is located in Waidhofen/Ybbs, located in the foothills of the Austrian Alps.
 The cooperage was founded in 1628 and the Schneckenleitner family has been at the helm of the cooperage since 1880.
 Schneckenlietner produces premium quality large format vessels and they are best known for their ovals and casks or rounds as they call them.
-The oak for these ovals and rounds are either sourced 100% in Austria or are made from a mix of Eastern European Oak.
+The oak and acacia for these ovals and rounds is sourced 100% from Austria.

 Fassbinderei Schneckenleitner is managed by Paul Schneckenleitner, who is a fifth generation Master Cooper from the Schneckenleitner family.
 Before managing the family cooperage, Paul gained invaluable experience by working in several Burgundy and Cognac based cooperages.
 With the help of several brothers, his father and his wife, Paul overlooks all aspects at Fassbinderei Scneckenleitner.

 Schneckenleitner believes that in order to supply premium, high quality products, it is imperative that the raw ingredients are also of premium quality.
 It is for this reason that Schneckenleitner buys entire oak logs from forests they have been working with for generations.
 The logs are brought to their production site and the splitting, preparing and air drying of the wood is done on site.